 How do I find out which banks/building societies offer the scheme?

 It is likely that you will need to speak to the banks and building societies on an individual basis to find out if they can help in your circumstances.
 The following banks are members of the scheme:

 - Cumbria Building Society

 - Teachers Building Society

 As you can see these are all mainstream lenders and none are specialists.
 Please note that this list may change regularly and it may be worth visiting the government website to see if anything has changed.

 How we can help

-If you're looking for advice on immigration matters such as visa applications then get in touch, our visa application specialists are on hand to help you with your queries.
+If you're looking for advice on immigration matters such as visa applications then get in touch, our visa application immigration solicitors are on hand to help you with your queries.
 We can also discuss issues such as Help to Buy with you.